 An Open, Inclusive, Approach.
 Training and Experience

-I have had the very special privilege of leading a great many funeral, memorial and wedding services during my ministry and throughout this period I have always focussed closely on providing a unique and personalised service.
 In funerals I work to reflect the life, experiences and character of your loved one and capture the thoughts, words and feelings of those who are remembering them.
 For wedding celebrations I work to shape the service specifically around you, the love you share together, your hopes, promises, dreams and aspirations.
 So that you, your family and friends all feel part of this most special and precious time in your life.

 An Open, Welcoming and Inclusive Approach